 Robbery | Texas Penal Code– Follow this link to the Texas Constitution and Statutes website to read the full text of the statute that governs robbery and aggravated robbery in the state.
 The statute features the legal definitions and penalties for each crime.

 If you were arrested for a violent crime in Harris County, you will need the legal guidance of a proven and experienced lawyer.
 Brian Benken is a criminal defense attorney and licensed private investigator that knows what it takes to win a case or have it dismissed.
+He can fight aggressively to obtain a favorable outcome on your case.

 Call The Benken Law Firm today to schedule a free case consultation.
 Brian Benken represents clients in all communities across Harris County and surrounding counties such as Bellaire, Memorial City, Hunters Creek Village, Montrose, River Oaks and many others.